Big Three (tennis): 2011–2013: Big Four dominance

-The 2013 season continued similarly, with Djokovic, Federer and Murray occupying three of the four semifinal slots at the Australian Open, with Nadal still suffering from an injury.
+The 2013 season continued similarly, with Djokovic, Federer and Murray occupying three of the four semifinal slots at the 2013 Australian Open, with Nadal still suffering from an injury.
 Murray beat Federer in a five-set semifinal match, meaning all four members of the Big Four had beaten each other at least once at a major, but he lost to Djokovic in the final.
-Nadal returned for the clay-court season, winning five events before becoming the only man to win a major eight times by taking the French Open, defeating Djokovic in an epic semifinal clash en route.
-However, Djokovic ended Nadal's record eight-year winning streak at the Monte-Carlo Masters.
-Nadal and Federer lost early at Wimbledon, thus ending Federer's record streak of 36 consecutive major quarterfinals.
+Nadal returned for the clay court season, winning five events before becoming the only man to win a major eight times by taking the 2013 French Open, defeating Djokovic in an epic semifinal clash en route.
+However, Djokovic ended Nadal's record eight year winning streak at the 2013 Monte Carlo.
+Nadal and Federer lost early at the 2013 Wimbledon, thus ending Federer's record streak of 36 consecutive major quarterfinals.
 Murray defeated Djokovic in the final, becoming the first Briton to win the men's singles title in 77 years.
-Nadal dominated the US Open series, winning the Canada Masters, Cincinnati Masters, and US Open, defeating Djokovic in the final of the latter.
+Nadal dominated the 2013 US hard court season, winning the Masters tournaments in Montreal and Cincinnati followed by the 2013 US Open – defeating Djokovic in the final.

 Nadal and Djokovic dominated the 2013 season.
-Nadal won two Majors and five Masters events, and was runner-up at the ATP Finals.
-Nadal made the final at all eight clay-court tournaments he played, winning six; he also made the semifinals at all eight of his hard-court tournaments, winning four titles.
-Djokovic won one major, reached two major finals and a semifinal, and finished the year on a 22-match winning streak after taking the ATP Finals.
-A back injury ended Murray's season prematurely, but he finished fourth in the rankings and was the only player besides Nadal and Djokovic to win a Grand Slam event or Masters title (at Wimbledon and Miami respectively).
+Nadal won two Majors and five Masters events, and was runner up at the 2013 ATP Finals.
+Nadal made the final at all eight clay court tournaments he played, winning six; he also made the semifinals at all eight of his hard-court tournaments, winning four titles.
+Djokovic won one major, reached two major finals and a semifinal, and finished the year on a 22 match winning streak after taking the 2013 ATP Finals, beating Nadal.
+A back injury ended Murray's season prematurely, but he finished fourth in the rankings and was the only player besides Nadal and Djokovic to win a Grand Slam event or Masters title in 2013 (Wimbledon and the Miami Open, respectively).
 Federer suffered his worst season in over a decade.
-He reached just one major semifinal at the Australian Open, failed to win a single Masters crown, and finished the year sixth in the rankings with one title to his name; he also suffered from a recurring back injury throughout the season.
+He reached just one major semifinal at the 2013 Australian Open, failed to win a single Masters, and finished the year sixth in the rankings with one title to his name; he also suffered from a recurring back injury throughout the season.